Probing The Neutrino Sector via A Statistical Approach: Method and Review

 \subsection{CKM and PMNS Mixing Angles}

-The quark and lepton masses in SM are generated from Higgs mechanism through Yukawa couplings between them and Higgs doublet.
+The quark and lepton masses in SM are generated from the Higgs mechanism through Yukawa couplings between them and Higgs doublet.
 The mixing between generations is intrinsic.
 Yukawa couplings form a three-by-three complex matrix, which could be decomposed by two unitary matrices.
 In the quark sector, we have $Q_{\rm L}^{i}$, $u_{\rm R}^{i}$ and $d_{\rm R}^{i}$, where $i=1,2,3$ is generation index.
 Choose the proper base by making the field redefinition and one could get the simplified lagrangian as

 where $\epsilon_{12}=-\epsilon_{21}=+1$ and $a,b$ are the $SU(2)$ indices.
-Kinetic terms are neglected here. $H=(h^{-},h^0)^\top$ is Higgs doublet and $\langle H\rangle =(0,v)^\top$, where $v$ is the Higgs VEV.
+The summation is indicated in repeated indices.
+Kinetic terms are neglected here. $H=(h^{-},h^0)^\top$ is the Higgs doublet and $\langle H\rangle =(0,v)^\top$, where $v$ is the Higgs vacuum expectation value.
 Here we originally have two Yukawa matrices and they could be decomposed totally by four unitary matrices.
 The field redefinition could eliminate three of them, leaving only one unitary matrix, which leads to one coupling matrix un-diagonalized,

 where $Y_{\rm u,d}$ are diagonal eigenvalue matrices and $V_{\rm c}$ is the CKM matrix.
-Further phase rotation shall reduce $5$ real DOF out of $V_{\rm c}$, leaving only $3$ real mixing angles and $1$ CP-violating Dirac $\delta_{\rm c}$.
-The general unitary three-by-three matrix with $4$ real DOF could be expressed in the standard form,
+Further phase rotation shall reduce $5$ real DOF out of $V_{\rm c}$, leaving only three real mixing angles and one CP-violating Dirac $\delta_{\rm c}$.
+The general unitary three-by-three matrix with four real DOF could be expressed in the SP,

 where $c_{ij}=\cos{\theta_{ij}}$ and $s_{ij}=\sin{\theta_{ij}}$.
-The mixing angles are defined within $0<\theta_{ij}<\pi/2$ and phase $0<\delta_{13}<\pi$.
+The mixing angles are defined within $0<\theta_{ij}<\pi/2$ and phase $0<\delta_{13}<2\pi$.
 Here we denote CKM matrix as

 Quark masses are generated from $Y_{\rm u,d}$ after Higgs acquires VEV, to which Weibull distribution provides an excellent fit and divergent power is $k_{\rm q}=0.269$~\cite{Andriolo:2019gcb}.
 Charged leptons are associated with neutrinos.
 A Weibull distribution with $k_{\ell}=0.269$ also provides a good fit to charged lepton masses with a scale different from that of quarks due to QCD.